aerickt/lapwing-for-beginners/src/Chapter-22.md

 ### Adding new words

 If you've used the lookup tool and found that none of the outlines make sense, first try looking at any relevant pages and see if you've missed any theory.
-If you are on Discord, feel free to ask in the <code>#lapwing-theory</code> channel.
+If you are on Discord, feel free to ask in the <code class="code-mono">#lapwing-theory</code> channel.

 However, it is possible that these outlines aren't covered under basic Lapwing theory—you've encountered a theory gap!
 At this point, you can decide to learn one of these outlines, or add your own.